line/armeria/site/src/sphinx/server-grpc.rst

 .. note::

-    We bound the :api:`GrpcService` without specifying any path mappings.
-It is because :api:`GrpcService` implements :api:`ServiceWithPathMappings`, which dynamically provides path mappings by itself.
+    We bound the :api:`GrpcService` without specifying any path.
+It is because :api:`GrpcService` implements :api:`ServiceWithPathRoutes`, which dynamically provides :apiplural:`Route` by itself.

 .. _server-grpc-decorator: